Highwind Warfleet Collection - Guide

 No mods or scripts are required for any of these ships.

-The Frigates and Cruisers of Highwind are the standard-bearers of the fleet, and are the spearheads for the most important Battle Operations.
+The Cruisers and Battlecruisers of Highwind are the standard-bearers of the fleet, and are the spearheads for the most important Battle Operations.
 These ships are capable of fighting a target one-on-one, and with their combined heavy armament, thick armor, and high mobility, they are considered to be the most reliable ships in the fleet.
 They cost a steep price to get into a map, so they are mostly recommended for late-game.

-Battlecruisers and Dreadnoughts are the mightiest ships in the Highwind Warfleet.
+Dreadnoughts are the mightiest ships in the Highwind Warfleet.
 They are often chosen as the flagship of a battle-group, and sometimes even the capitol ship for the faction itself.
 These ships will always be the spearhead of a massive assault, and will always be sent into a battle if the victory is paramount.
 They are most effective when escorted by lighter ships, as they will often have limited mobility.
 These ships are ultra-late game as they are the most expensive to make.

 Ships of the Highwind Warfleet have stream-lined controls, meaning they all operate very similarly.
 Controls can sometimes vary for small ships or utility ships.
 Warships often have a Battle Bridge located safely within the center of the ship.
 Most ships have their strongest thrust upwards in natural gravity, and only a few can operate omni-directionally in any environment.

 Turret Control - Weapon Control of Turrets will can be turned on and off using the group "Turret Control".

 Hydrogen Thrusters - Hydrogen Thrust is grouped and accessible in the ship's toolbar for easy management.
 This is effective for fuel conservation, and ships that are hydrogen dependent will often separate Large Hydrogen controls from Small Hydrogen controls to help maintain fuel during planetary operations.